Understanding Redis Cache Topology

 if usage_ratio > 0.85:

-# Trigger explicit eviction or fall back to the primary store
+# Trigger targeted eviction or fall back to the primary store

 random_key = client.randomkey(target_nodes=node)